 - Saturate the smear again but this time with Iodine.
 Iodine will set the stain

-- Wash of any excess iodine with gently running tap water.
+- Wash any excess iodine with gently running tap water.
 Rinse thoroughly.
-(You may not get mention about step 4 and 5 in some text books)
+(You may not get a mention of steps 4 and 5 in some textbooks)

 - Wipe the back of the slide and blot the stained surface with bibulous paper or with a paper towel.

 - Place the stained smear on the microscope stage smear side up and focus the smear using the 10X objective.

 - Choose an area of the smear in which the cells are well spread in a monolayer.
 Center the area to be studied, apply immersion oil directly to the smear, and focus the smear under oil with the 100X objective.

 The bacterial cells usually stain uniformly and the color of the cell depends on the type of dye used.
 If methylene blue is used, some granules in the interior of the cells of some bacteria may appear more deeply stained than the rest of the cell, which is due to the presence of different chemical substances.

 Diagnostic microbiology laboratory generally does not perform simple staining methods.
 Differential stainings such as Gram staining and AFB staining are commonly used to identify and differentiate bacterial isolates.
 Simple staining can be useful in the following circumstances.